ThomasClaiborne/WealthView/app/Client/README.md

 # WealthView — Client

-Angular 21 frontend for the WealthView portfolio management application.
+Angular 21 frontend for WealthView, an investment simulator for learning portfolio management without real financial risk.
 Provides a reactive, single-page interface for trading, holdings tracking, and portfolio analytics.

 ---